 Returns an iterator over the elements in this set, in descending order.

-Equivalent in effect to descendingSet().iterator()
+Equivalent in effect to descendingSet().iterator().

 ImmutableNavigableSet<E> sub(E fromElement, boolean fromInclusive, E toElement, boolean toInclusive)